-Some estate agent’s brokers will share a client’s financial information with the estate agent.
-Armed with this information, the agent can try to get as much money as possible out of the client.
+Some estate agent brokers will share a client’s financial information with the estate agent.
+Armed with this information, the agent can get the client as much money as possible.

 5. Posting Fake Listings

 This trick is way more common than you think, especially with online advertising.
-Some agents post highly desirable properties on the internet for the sole purpose of getting you to call them.
+Some agents post highly desirable online properties to get you to call them.

-No sooner do you ask to see the property than it’s “recently sold” or the posting was a computer error.
-Meanwhile, they’ve got you on the phone and naturally have a list of other suitable — and more expensive — properties for you to view.
+You ask to see the property no sooner than “recently sold,” or the posting was a computer error.
+Meanwhile, they’ve got you on the phone and have a list of other suitable and expensive properties for you to view.

 This is another common tactic whereby property listings have vague details.
 At face value, these may seem like the deal of the century – until you find out the rest of the information.

 One example is listing a property as having a sea view.
-In reality, you can only see a tiny portion of the ocean from one window in the house, if you use binoculars.
+You can only see a tiny portion of the ocean from one window in the house using binoculars.

-Of course, the agent has a host of more expensive properties to show you that live up the original description.
+Of course, the agent has many more expensive properties that live up to the original description.

 7. Demanding Advance Fees

-However, some of them may claim thousands of dollars in advance fees before they even list your house.
+However, some may claim thousands of dollars in advance fees before listing your house.
 These are often called advertising or promotional fees.

-Rather, shop around for an agent that isn’t going to make you pay them to do their job.
-Most estate agencies advertise your property free-of-charge as part of their service and that’s how it should be.
+Instead, shop around for an agent that isn’t going to make you pay them to do their job.
+Most estate agencies advertise your property free of charge as part of their service, and that’s how it should be.

 8. Selective Disclosure

-By law, estate agents have to disclose any and all defects associated with a property.
+By law, estate agents have to disclose any defects associated with a property.
 However, they can get around some aspects by pleading ignorance.

 9. False Value for Their Home